rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd-101.md

 ## Nordmart App on ArgoCD

-Lets install an Argocd Application that deploy the `nordmart-review application` onto the cluster.
+Lets install an ArgoCD Application that deploy the `nordmart-review application` onto the cluster.

 1. Open the forecastle page, Navigate to CI & CD tab and Open the ArgoCD link.
     ![ArgoCD-ui](images/2-argocd-forecastle.jpg)